Benjamin Franklin Keith: Legacy

 In 1928, the B. F. Keith Circuit merged with the Orpheum Circuit to form the Keith-Albee-Orpheum (KAO) corporation in Marysville, Washington.
 In a few months, this organization became the major motion picture studio Radio-Keith-Orpheum (RKO).
 Also in 1928 the B.F.
 Keith Memorial Theatre opened in Boston.
 Keith Academy and Keith Hall in Lowell, Massachusetts were named for his family in 1926.
-His son A. Paul Keith had donated family money to Cardinal William O'Connell.
+His son, A. Paul Keith died without an heir and left the family money to Cardinal William O'Connell.